bplmaps/lmec-main-site/content/research/geospatial.md

 - You find an online resource difficult to navigate and want to chat with a person

 #### Getting the Data
-- You want direct access data that speaks to geographic trends.
+- You want direct access to data that speaks to geographic trends.
 Example topics:
   - public health
   - climate
   - demographic